Can You File Bankruptcy on Student Loans?

 Assuming you qualify for bankruptcy, you’ll then need to prove that you meet the undue hardship standard.

-• Can demonstrate they don’t currently have the financial ability to make the monthly payments on their federal loans while maintaining a minimal standard of living
+Can demonstrate that you don’t currently have the financial ability to make the monthly payments on your federal loans while maintaining a minimal standard of living

-• Can demonstrate that this inability to pay their loans is likely to continue in the future
+Can demonstrate that this inability to pay your loans is likely to continue in the future

-• Has shown a good faith effort in their attempts to repay their loans
+Have made a good faith effort to repay your loans

 Let’s lay out the steps to getting your student loans discharged in bankruptcy.
 To keep things concise, we’ll assume you’re already familiar with how to file a bankruptcy case.
 If not, read our popular article How to File Bankruptcy for Free first.